skippyr/lone-sailor/README.md

 | white | `#bbaa88` |

 ## Copyright

-Copyright (c) 2023 Sherman Rofeman.
-MIT license.
+This software is under the MIT license.
+A copy of the license is bundled with the source code.